-The security agent had intention to harm the journalist in order to stop him from documenting human is of critical importance in Africa, where political contexts are often volatile and civic space continues to shrink.
+Proper management of HRDs' security is of critical importance in Africa, where political contexts are often volatile and civic space continues to shrink.
 The existing legal mechanisms for the protection of HRDs are often not fully effective or accessible.
 Finally, threats to HRDs can often be directed to their families and colleagues.
 Therefore, more comprehensive security management strategies must be developed.